anderssv/agile-deploy/README.txt

 * Merge in new settins in properties files into existing file on disk?
 * Run with daemon?
 JSW might have licence issues
 * Separate SNAPSHOT and release repo
+* Common project for defining dependencies between server and web.
+Is now duplicated.

 = Finally =
 Some of these parts should probably be in something like Scala or JRuby,